 - Save for the rainy days: Save a part of your revenue during the greener times, to cover up for the leaner times.

-- Flexible vendor agreements: To your vendors, request for a flexible payment pattern wherein you pay larger chunks of the outstanding amount during season and smaller chunks in off-season.
+- Flexible vendor agreements: To your vendors, request for a flexible payment pattern wherein you pay larger chunks of the outstanding amount during the season and smaller chunks in the off-season.

 Tried, Tested & Proven Cash Flow Tips For Seasonal Businesses